"Genetics 101"

 All individuals with WAGR syndrome share a common segment of deleted genes that includes the WT1 (Wilms tumor) gene, and the PAX6 (Aniridia) gene, as well as the genes that lie between these two.
 This common segment explains why most people with WAGR syndrome have the cardinal features of W-A-G-R.

 But many individuals with WAGR syndrome have large deletions that encompass nearby genes as well.
 In addition, the endpoints of one individual's deletion may begin or end closer or farther away from the centromere (middle) of the chromosome than another person's deletion.
-These variations in size and position of the deleted segment of genes explain why there is a variety of additional conditions associated with WAGR syndrome, and why individuals have their own set of WAGR syndrome-related conditions.
+These variations in size and position of the deleted segment of genes explain why there is a variety of additional conditions associated with WAGR syndrome, and why different individuals have their own set of WAGR syndrome-related conditions.

 Learning about the role of genetics in WAGR syndrome can help parents and others to better understand the diagnosis and conditions associated with this disorder.